 It’s great, I’ve worked on this material for quite a while now and as a debut solo record, it’s exciting to finally get it out there.
 I’m really enjoying that payoff.

-What was the inspiration behind the desert dune themed video clip for ‘Space and time’?
+What was the inspiration for the 80s style video for ‘I Remember You’?

 When writing what comes first, the words or the music?

 I would historically start with a chord progression and vocal melody.
 Then I would gradually refine it, add layers, with lyrics being the final stage.
 For this album however I wanted to mix it up and make the most of not having a band, so it would be working around a beat or start with a synth line for example.
 It really helped me to try out different ideas and let it come together organically.

 Do you ever listen to your own music?

 While I’m in the production process, I listen to it a lot.
 Once an album is completed and released I gradually move away from it and focus on developing new material.
 I generally don’t revisit it for some time after that.
 It’s interesting listening to stuff you put out 10 years ago, time is the most qualified music critic in my opinion.

 What music do you listen to?